ansible/ansible/docs/docsite/rst/user_guide/intro_dynamic_inventory.rst

 Other inventory scripts
 =======================

-Cobbler, EC2, and OpenStack are great examples, but they are not the only external inventory scripts available for Ansible.
-See the  `contrib/inventory directory <https://github.com/ansible/ansible/tree/devel/contrib/inventory>`_ for all included inventory scripts.
+You can find all included inventory scripts in the `contrib/inventory directory <https://github.com/ansible/ansible/tree/devel/contrib/inventory>`_.
 General usage is similar across all inventory scripts.

-If you develop an inventory script that might be general purpose, please submit a pull request -- we'd likely be glad to include it in the project.
+You can also :ref:`write your own inventory script <developing_inventory>`.

 .. _using_multiple_sources: